 We all long to live life at its best—to fuse freedom and spontaneity with purpose and meaning.
 Why then do we often find our lives so humdrum, so unadventuresome, so routine?
-Or else so frantic, so full of activity, but still devoid of fulfillment?
-How do we learn to risk, to trust, to pursue wholeness and excellence—to run with the horses in the jungle of life?
+Or else so frantic, full of activity, but still devoid of fulfillment?
+How do we learn to risk, to trust, to pursue wholeness and excellence—to run with the horses instead of shuffling along with the crowd?

 In a series of profound reflections on the life of Jeremiah the prophet, Eugene Peterson explores the heart of what it means to be fully and genuinely human.
-His writing is filled with humor and self-reflection, insight and wisdom, helping to set a course for others in the quest for life at its best.
+In his signature pastoral style, he invites readers to grasp the biblical truth that each person's story of faith is completely original.
+Peterson's writing is filled with humor and self-reflection, insight and wisdom, helping to set a course for others in the quest for life at its best.